 The author also has several other courses in the same topic group.
 Therefore, it is likely that he is building a student base within this niche to which he re-markets new courses.
 Out of 46 courses on this topic, only 11 have more than 5,000 students and 6 of those belong to this instructor.

-This is evidence that choosing a fairly popular Category but with less competition, and creating multiple courses in a niche topic with even fewer competitors can lead to success on Udemy.
+This is evidence that choosing a fairly popular Category but with low competition, and creating multiple courses in a niche topic with even fewer competitors can lead to success on Udemy.

 This topic has just 17 Udemy competitors.
-The Ultimate Guide to Whatsapp for Business is the only “Hot and New” course in this small niche topic.
+The Ultimate Guide to Whatsapp for Business is the only “Hot and New” course in this low competition niche topic.
 This course is almost a niche of a niche – Whatsapp being the niche, and Whatsapp Business being the sub-niche.

 We can see that this instructor is doing promotions, which is a good idea if you are creating a course that is a “niche of a niche”.
 And while the course has almost 4,000 students now, it would appear that this instructor may have his work cut out to actually make money.
 The majority of the other 16 Udemy competitors have less than 500 students, so we would have to assume that most of the 4,000 students have come from free coupons.
 It remains to be seen how many will pay for the course.